ricardojoserf/Portswigger-Labs/19 - Business logic vulnerabilities/09 - Authentication bypass via flawed state machine.md

 ![img](images/Authentication%20bypass%20via%20flawed%20state%20machine/6.png)

-This change the login to the “administrator” user and it is possible to delete the user:
+This changes the login to the “administrator” user and it is possible to delete the user: